paulsaswata/Wind_Aware_Aircraft_Trajectory_Generation/v_h1.0/README.md

 * The `src` folder contains the C source files.

-##### Scope:
-* This is a companion code for the paper: [Wind-Aware Trajectory Planning For Fixed-Wing Aircraft in Loss of Thrust Emergencies.](http://http://wcl.cs.rpi.edu/papers/DASC_18.pdf "Research Paper")
-* This software was written for performing simulations for the paper and is NOT COMPLETE OR EXHAUSTIVE in any way.
-There are corner cases that have not been tested and use cases that have not been considered.
-However, it can be used to correctly reproduce the results in the paper.
-Patches are welcome.

 ##### Known bugs:
 * Static memory allocation is prone to `segmentation fault`
 * Static array sizes cannot deal with large number of points